ckpearson/live/README.md

 ## How will it work?

-C# is fundamentally adverse to live-coding because of it's compiled nature.
+C# is fundamentally adverse to live-coding because of its compiled nature.
 However, certain methods can be taken out of context and run standalone or with minimal referencing.

 ```csharp
 public int Add(int x, int) {